minzzelo/cs2101ug/docs/UserGuide.md

 * **Step 2:** Type in the command `java -jar swee.jar` and the app should start in a few seconds!

+**Q**: Why are there data which I did not include when I first start SWEe!?
+**A**: We understand that you are a new user!
+SWEe! therefore provides you with some sample data to experiment first before you start using SWEe! proper.
+Hope that you will enjoy using SWEe!.

 **Q**: What does it mean if some action is **not supported**?<br>
 **A**: It means that our app is not intended to allow said action to work although it may work under certain circumstances.
 If you still want to perform the action, do take note that you may face unintended or unexplained behaviour.